serg123e/packing-bags-forecast/README.md

           pipenv run steps/predict.py
           ```

-  - On AWS Lambda: Deploy the inference script as Lambda and trigger it (Not fully implemented yet)
+  - On AWS Lambda: Deploy the inference script as Lambda and trigger it (automatic deployment not implemented yet)

 4. **Monitoring**:
     - Set up Evidently and Grafana using the provided configurations in the `monitoring/` folder.